peterdsharpe/physicsnemo-cfd/CONTRIBUTING.md

 ```

 Once the above commands are executed, the pre-commit hooks will be activated and
-all the commits will be checked for appropriate formatting.
+all commits will be checked for appropriate formatting.